Ofsted Inspection

 Typical Exam Topics

-Based on the CEM (Centre for Evaluation & Monitoring) format, candidates should prepare for these topic areas.
+Based on the FSCE (Future Stories Community Enterprise) — 4-Paper Format format, candidates should prepare for these topic areas.

 10 topic areasEnglish